My Personal Weatherman: Drama CD

 An audio drama adaptation of the manga was announced on August 14, 2023, starring Yūki Ono as Segasaki and Masahiro Yamanaka as Yoh.

 Reception

-My Personal Weatherman received more than 10 million downloads on the manga service website Comic C'moa.
-It also won the 2023 Digital Comic Award by Comic C'moa in the BL category along with Takara's Treasure by Minta Suzumaru and Best Comic at the 2023 Chil Chil BL Awards.
+My Personal Weatherman received more than 10 million downloads on the manga service website Comic CMoa.
+It also won the 2023 Digital Comic Award by Comic CMoa in the BL category along with Takara's Treasure by Minta Suzumaru and Best Comic at the 2023 Chil Chil BL Awards.

 For the television drama adaptation, The Television praised Segasaki and Yoh's emotional chemistry.
 At the time of its release, it was the most viewed series on GagaOOLala.